chrisrzhou/surveyless/survey/questions/10_multiple_choice_web_stack_checkbox.md

 ---
 id: 10
-text: Which of the following web frameworks are you actively using (checkbox)?
+text: Which of the following web frameworks are you actively using (vertical button layout)?
 questionType: MULTI_CHOICE
-choiceType: HORIZONTAL_CHECKBOX
+choiceType: VERTICAL_BUTTON
 choices:
   [
     React,